pali-english/pali-english.github.io/README.md

 One who measures good and bad in the world,
 is thereby said to be a sage.

+    Pāpāni parivajjeti, sa munī tena so muni;
+        Pāpāni: the bad, evil, wickedness
+        parivajjeti: rejects, avoids, abstains from
+        sa: he, that
+        munī: a sage, a wise one
+        tena: by this, thereby
+        so: he, that
+        muni: a sage, a wise one

+    Yo munāti ubho loke, “muni” tena pavuccati.
+        Yo: who, the one
+        munāti: measures, evaluates
+        ubho: both, two
+        loke: in the world, worlds
+        muni: a sage, a wise one
+        tena: by this, thereby
+        pavuccati: is said, is called

 Na tena ariyo hoti,
 yena pāṇāni hiṁsati;
 Ahiṁsā sabbapāṇānaṁ,